Mandla7784/MANDYO434_WFC_Group_B-MandlaDyonase_DJS02-main/README.md

 ### Scenario: Providing anything that is not a number should crash the program

-- GIVEN that the submit button is pressed
+- when the submit button is pressed
 - WHEN ‘YOLO’ is entered into the first input
 - AND ‘+++’ is entered into the second input
-- THEN the entire screen should be replaced with “Something critical went wrong.
+- THEN the entire shows “Something critical went wrong.
 Please reload the page
-- AND an error should be logged in the browser console that shows the call stack.
+- AND an error is logged in the browser console that shows the call stack.

 #### Task Instructions